 256 Columbus Ave., San Francisco, CA

 San Francisco has no shortage of really intriguing and unusual theme bars, but there’s one that really stands out, and that’s The Devil’s Acre, which is based on The Barbary Coast of late 19th and early 20th century San Francisco.
 Originally, The Barbary Coast, which emerged as a result of people heading west in search of gold, became known as a lawless, hedonistic place where gamblers, hard drinkers, and prostitutes gathered to party.
 Sounds like the perfect St. Patty’s Day vibe, doesn’t it?
-The Devil’s Acre is fashioned after the saloons that existed back then, but with a lot more sophistication and lot less lawlessness.
-You’ll find outstanding cocktails and an impressive selection of whiskies at The Devil’s Acre, just try and keep the pirating to yourself, well, for a bit anyway.
+The Devil’s Acre is fashioned after the saloons that existed back then, but with a lot more sophistication and a lot less lawlessness.
+You’ll find outstanding cocktails and an impressive selection of whiskeys at The Devil’s Acre, just try and keep the pirating to yourself, well, for a bit anyway.

 Wilson & Wilson